FrVaBe/camunda/camunda-customizable-event-log/ReadMe.md

 ## Conclusion

 I think I found an interesting approach to implement something that I would call a "Custom EventLog" using BPM and DM.
+It offers great flexibility in choosing (and changing) Events that should be logged without changing the process.

 But - to be honest -  I am not really sure if this is the way to go.
 Some disadvanteges I see are
 * overhead of (useless) GlobalExecutionListener invocations and rule processing